Consumer Goods Subscriptions

 The market for consumer goods subscriptions is growing rapidly and inspires more and more companies to offer their goods (both durables and consumables) on a subscription basis; think food, skin care, clothes, laptops and washing machines.

-Subscriptions can be defined as an arrangement that facilitates the regular delivery or long-term use of a product or service.
+Subscriptions can be defined as an arrangement that facilitates the regular delivery or use of a product or service.
 The arrangement settles what the product/service is, frequency of usage/delivery, at what cost, and within what timeframe*.

 Durable goods Subscriptions

 Consumable goods Subscriptions